renderings site plan photos

 About the Artist

-Joyce Kohl is an accomplished artist based in Altadena, California with experience in cast iron and metal sculpturing.
-In 2004, she completed a major sculpture utilizing cast iron artifacts from farming, shipping and industrial machinery for a Park & Ride in DuPont, Washington.
-Other work includes a set of sculptures for the San Joaquin Valley Centennial Celebration of the two major industries in the area – farming and oil.
-Joyce also designed and created the tile and sculptural AIDS Wall in Zimbabwe.
+Joyce Kohl is an accomplished artist based in Altadena, California.
+She has experience with both public and studio/gallery art.
+Much of the content of her public art relates directly to the environment where it is sited.
+For example, in 2004, she completed a major sculpture utilizing cast iron artifacts from farming, shipping and industrial machinery for a Park & Ride in DuPont, Washington.
+A sculpture for the San Joaquin Valley Centennial Celebration celebrates two major industries in the area – farming and oil.
+Three multi sized spheres utilize round parts from those industries to create dandelion structured spheres.

 Station Art Plan